Teycron/DLAC-Calculator/README.md

 If you want to exit the calculator by a command, use 'e' or 'E' as input.

 #### Input
-If you don't know how a valid input looks like, take a look at the testfile with the [valid inputs](./testfiles/testfile_valid) and the one with the [invalid inputs](./testfiles/testfile_invalid).
+If you don't know how a valid input looks like, take a look at the testfile with [valid inputs](./testfiles/testfile_valid) and the one with [invalid inputs](./testfiles/testfile_invalid).